-ANT 105 Introduction to Cultural Anthropology 3
+ANT 105 Introduction to Cultural Anthropology

 A cross-cultural comparison of life in diverse cultures.
 Topics such as marriage, kinship, social organization, and political and economic institutions will be examined through case studies.
+Prerequisite: Placement at ENG 101 or completion of required developmental courses.